safihasan/food_blog2/README.md

 * GitHub Pages used for hosting the deployed front-end site.
 * Gitpod used as a cloud-based IDE for development.
 * Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
-* ElephantSQL used as the Postgres database.
+* Postgres used as the DB.
 * Heroku used for hosting the deployed back-end site.
 * Cloudinary used for online static file storage.
 * Canva Utilized for collaborative design and prototyping(wireframes).